 Link to Pubmed [PMID] – 32870922

-Link to DOI [DOI] – 10.1371
+Link to DOI – 10.1371/journal.pone.0238398

-PLoS One .
-2020 Sep 1; 15(9)
+PLoS One 2020 ; 15(9): e0238398

 Pertussis remains endemic despite high vaccine coverage in infants and toddlers.
 Pertussis vaccines confer protection but immunity wanes overtime and boosters are needed in a lifetime.
 Iran, eligible for the Expanded Program on Immunization that includes the primary immunization, implemented two additional booster doses using a whole-cell vaccine (wPV) at 18 months-old and about 6 years-old.
 Duration of protection induced by the wPVs currently in use and their impact as pre-school booster are not well documented.
 This study aimed at assessing vaccination compliance and at estimating the duration of protection conferred by vaccination with wPV in children aged < 15 years in Tehran, Iran.Detailed information on vaccination history and capillary blood samples were obtained from 1047 children aged 3-15 years who completed the 3 doses-primary pertussis immunization, in Tehran.
 Anti-pertussis toxin IgG levels were quantified by ELISA.Compliance was very high with 93.3% of children who received the three primary and 1st booster doses in a timely manner.
 Timeliness of the 2nd booster was lower (63.3%).
 Rate of seropositive samples continuously and significantly increased from 1-2 to 5-6 years after 1st booster attaining 30.4% of children exhibiting serological sign of recent contact with B. pertussis.
 Second booster dating back 1 or 2 years was associated with high antibody titers, which significantly decreased within 3 years from injection.
 Among children who received 2nd booster injection more than 2 years before serum analysis, seroprevalence of pertussis infection was 8.4% and seropositivity rate was higher from the 10 years-old group.Seropositivity in children aged 6-7 years with no 2nd booster supports the need for a vaccination at that age.
 Adolescent booster may also be considered.